marionettejs/backbone.marionette/docs/marionette.region.md

 If you replace the current view with a new view by calling `show`, by default it will automatically destroy the previous view.
 You can prevent this behavior by passing `{preventDestroy: true}` in the options parameter.
-Several events will also be triggered on the views;
+Several events will also be triggered on the views.

 ```javascript
 // Show the first view.